-The Virginia Association of Broadcasters (VAB) offers PAID Summer Internship Programs available to students entering their Junior or Senior year ONLY at a college or university that offers undergraduate classes in the following courses of study: Computer Science, Business, Electronic Media, Engineering, Graphic Design and Mass Communications including Advertising, Journalism (print or broadcast), Marketing and Public Relations.
+The Virginia Association of Broadcasters (VAB) offers PAID Summer Internship Programs available to students entering their Junior or Senior year at a college or university that offers undergraduate classes in the following courses of study: Computer Science, Business, Electronic Media, Engineering, Graphic Design and Mass Communications including Advertising, Journalism (print or broadcast), Marketing and Public Relations.

 The Summer Internship Program is an 8-week program for the months of June and July.
 All interns should plan to work 40-hours per week at $11.00/hour.
 A total of 32 students statewide will be selected for the program and all interns will be placed at a radio or television station in the state of Virginia.
 Every effort is made to place a student in their geographical area of preference; however, this cannot be guaranteed.